 3. Infographics engage your audience for longer

 You’ve got their attention and they’re understanding your message – so you’re on the right track.
 But what’s to stop your audience from deciding they’ve had enough before they even reach your ‘business punchline’?
 Remember that goldfish attention span we mentioned earlier?
 By nature, infographics are a lot more interesting to look at.
-The imagery throughout also helps to substitute and break up dense information.
-So there’s less text to read and there’s more appealing graphics that add an element of entertainment sprinkled through.
+The imagery throughout an infographic also helps to substitute and break up dense information.
+So there’s less text to read and there are more appealing graphics that add an element of entertainment sprinkled through.
 In short, your audience is far more likely to finish absorbing an infographic than your typical text and table reports.

 4. Infographics leverage imagery to increase reader retention

 The goal of infographics is to turn cluttered text and statistics into a clear, streamlined format.
 More than that, those ‘pretty pictures’ add context and affirmation to the information at hand and ultimately allow the reader to retain it for longer.
 How?
 With their informative and memorable visuals, infographics help your audience to firstly understand the information.
 Proper understanding alone helps to increase the longevity of its memory.
 Though the real contributors are those accompanying graphics.
 The brain can relate information to images and images to information (and likewise with smells and other senses).
 Therefore, there is a much higher chance of your audience being able to recall and retain the information – and retain it for longer.

 5. Infographics can increase your brand awareness and even go viral